Dental Group Polish up their Knowledge on Living with Dementia!

-She said: “Committing to have all of Clyde Munro’s staff trained as Dementia Friends is a great step towards increasing awareness and addressing the stigma often experienced by those living with the illness.
+She said: “Committing to having all of Clyde Munro’s staff trained as Dementia Friends is a great step towards increasing awareness and addressing the stigma often experienced by those living with the illness.

 “This work and our ongoing Dementia Friends and Dementia Friendly Communities efforts, are a crucial step towards building a dementia-friendly Scotland, where nobody should face dementia alone.”

 Dental Nurse, Angela Cheshire, said: “A number of the patients we treat are living with dementia so the Dementia Friends programme will be hugely beneficial in informing us on how we can best help them.